High cholesterol has a number of causes, including dietary choices.

 - foods rich in fiber

-The same report also lists foods that are bad for cholesterol levels including:
+Adding these into a balanced diet can help keep cholesterol in check.
+The same report also lists foods that are bad for cholesterol levels, including:

 - red meat